 Your goals are dependent on you and your business, and most importantly, don’t go chasing every goal under the sun.
 The more defined you can make your goals, the more likely you are going to be able to achieve them.

 2. Choosing the right platform

-There are no hard and fast rules when it comes to where you should market your business on social media, but there are some common practices that make it easier to reach your target audience, without wasted effort and money.
+There are no hard and fast rules when it comes to where you should market your small business on social media, but there are some common practices that make it easier to reach your target audience, without wasted effort and money.

 Who is your target market?

 Defining a target customer helps you to figure out how to market your product but also where you should too.
 In the sea of social media platforms (Facebook, Twitter, Linkedin, TikTok etc.) it’s often hard to realise which one is best suited to you and your business but also where your best placed to reach your target customer.